FAQ / How It Works

 What Hoop Props Is (and Is Not)

-Hoop Props is an NBA player prop analytics tool that turns betting lines into estimated win probabilities and ranks props by model-derived edge.
+Hoop Props is an NBA player prop analytics tool that turns posted lines into estimated probabilities and highlights where model estimates differ from those lines.

-• It helps you decide when a prop looks mispriced (and when to pass).
+• It helps you spot when a prop looks meaningfully different from the model (and when to pass).

 • It does not guarantee outcomes, and it is not financial advice.

-• It is not a “locks” feed and it is not a replacement for responsible bankroll management.
+• It is not betting advice and it is not a replacement for responsible decision-making.

 How Probabilities Are Generated (High Level)

-Hoop Props estimates the chance of an Over/Under winning by looking at how a player has performed in similar situations and combining multiple independent model signals into a single estimate.
+Hoop Props estimates the chance that a player goes over or under a line by looking at how a player has performed in similar situations and combining multiple independent model signals into a single estimate.

 The exact math is intentionally not shown, but you can think of it like this: multiple “opinions” (recent form, longer-term history, distribution-based estimates, simulations) are blended to produce a stable probability estimate.